keptn/keptn.github.io/content/docs/0.14.x/reference/bridge/manage_sequences/index.md

 For triggering an evaluation, you can choose beween two variants to select the evaluation timeframe:
 * Timeframe
-* Use start / end date
+* Start / end date and time

 #### **Timeframe**
 For the timeframe, there are no mandatory fields.
 If nothing is given as timeframe it defaults to 5 minutes.
 If nothing is given for the start date, it defaults to the current time.

 Fields:
 * Timeframe - Takes hours, minutes, seconds, milliseconds and microseconds.
 Defines the timeframe from the given start date and time (or current date-time if not given) where an evaluation is performed.
 Defaults to 5 minutes and has a minimum duration of 1 minute.
-* Start at - Defines the start date and time from where on the evaluation is performed.
+* Start at - Defines the start date and time from when the evaluation is performed.
-* Labels - Additional labels that will be used in Bridge for displaying additional info
+* Labels - Additional labels that will be used in Bridge for displaying additional info.

 {{< popup_image
 link="./assets/trigger-05-trigger-evaluation-timeframe"
 caption="Sequences">}}

 #### **Start / end date**
-Please mind, that an evaluation is performed into the past.
+Please mind, that an evaluation is performed in the past.
 That means that the start date has to be **after** the end date.

 Mandatory fields:
-* Start at - Defines the start date and time from where on the evaluation is performed.
-Has to be **after** the end date
+* Start at - Defines the start date and time from when the evaluation is performed.
+Has to be **after** the end date.
 * End at - Defines the end date and time until when the evaluation is performed.
-Has to be **before** the start date
+Has to be **before** the start date.

 Optional fields:
-* Labels - Additional labels that will be used in Bridge for displaying additional info
+* Labels - Additional labels that will be used in Bridge for displaying additional info.

 {{< popup_image
 link="./assets/trigger-06-trigger-evaluation-start-end.png"
 caption="Sequences">}}

 ### Trigger a custom sequence
-Custom sequences are automatically fetched from the [shipyard](https://keptn.sh/docs/0.14.x/manage/shipyard).
-All sequences that are defined in this file, except delivery and evaluation, are then selectable as sequence in the sequence dropdown.
+Custom sequences are automatically fetched from the [shipyard](../../../manage/shipyard/).
+All sequences that are defined in this file, except delivery and evaluation, are then selectable as sequences in the sequence dropdown.

 Mandatory fields:
-* Sequence - The custom sequence to be triggered
+* Sequence - The custom sequence to be triggered.

 Optional fields:
-* Labels - Additional labels that will be used in Bridge for displaying additional info
+* Labels - Additional labels that will be used in Bridge for displaying additional info.

 {{< popup_image
 link="./assets/trigger-07-trigger-custom.png"